sense-base/.github/profile/README.md

 rqt_graph
 ```

-## 4. Contribution guidelines and code of conduct
+## 4. :recycle: Contribution guidelines and code of conduct
 * For full details on how to contribute to the project – including repository cloning and issue/branch/pull request workflows – please see the [CONTRIBUTING](https://github.com/sense-base/base/blob/main/CONTRIBUTING.md) guidelines.
 * For information on our community standards, responsibilities and enforcement policies, refer to the [CODE OF CONDUCT](https://github.com/sense-base/base/blob/main/CODE_OF_CONDUCT.md).